BigPolarBear1/factorization/README.md

 Update: Just missing some residue math now to minimize new factors getting added...
 I'll work it out.

+Update: Probably something similar to coefficient_sieve now.. because the b-smooth does not have to factor completely over the factor base.. it just needs to be square after factoring out the factor base.
+Important distinction.
+And we can actually calculate when this happens... the same way coefficient sieve does.

 #### To run from folder "polysieve" WORK IN PROGRES...extremely early version:</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:    python3 run_qs.py -keysize 100 -base 500 -debug 0 -lin_size 10_000 -quad_size 1